Box-Robotics/ros2-ouster-tools/ouster_tools/doc/ptp_tuning.md

 ```

 We will now use this same `ptp-dump` command to log 5 minutes of data
-to a file that we can use for offline analysis -- we pipe to `tee` so we can
+to a file that we can use for offline analysis (optional).
-watch our progress on the screen (optional).

 ```
 $ timeout -s INT 300s ros2 run ouster_tools ptp-dump 2>/dev/null | tee /tmp/ptp_json_log-00.txt